-- Advocate for a competitive, affordable and high quality regulatory system for all lines of insurance that provides reasonable consumer protection while encouraging insurers to do business and establish operations in Arizona. - Reduce the level of premium tax imposed on Arizona insurers to a level equivalent to the state's corporate income tax. - Support efforts to remove burdensome regulations that unnecessarily restrict competition in the insurance marketplace. - Oppose unnecessary (i) state regulation, (ii) cost-shifting, (iii) coverage requirements, and (iv) government mandates.
+- Advocate for a competitive, affordable and high quality regulatory system for all lines of insurance that provides reasonable consumer protection while encouraging insurers to do business and establish operations in Arizona. - Support efforts to remove burdensome regulations that unnecessarily restrict competition in the insurance marketplace. - Oppose unnecessary (i) state regulation, (ii) cost-shifting, (iii) coverage requirements, and (iv) government mandates.